State atheism: China

 The CCP has said that religious beliefs and membership in it are incompatible, and requires its members to be atheist.
 Party regulations state that religious members are to be given a chance to renounce their beliefs and be expelled if they do not.
 However, the state is not allowed to force ordinary citizens to become atheists.
 China's five officially sanctioned religious organizations are the Buddhist Association of China, Chinese Taoist Association, Islamic Association of China, Three-Self Patriotic Movement and Chinese Patriotic Catholic Association.
 These groups are afforded a degree of protection, but are subject to restrictions and controls under the State Administration for Religious Affairs.
 Unregistered religious groups face varying degrees of harassment.
 The constitution permits what is called "normal religious activities," so long as they do not involve the use of religion to "engage in activities that disrupt social order, impair the health of citizens or interfere with the educational system of the state.
 Religious organizations and religious affairs are not subject to any foreign dominance."

-Article 36 of the Constitution of the People's Republic of China of 1982 specifies that:
+Article 36 of the Constitution of China of 1982 specifies that:

 Citizens of the People's Republic of China enjoy freedom of religious belief.
 No state organ, public organization or individual may compel citizens to believe in, or not to believe in, any religion; nor may they discriminate against citizens who believe in, or do not believe in, any religion.
 The state protects normal religious activities.
 No one may make use of religion to engage in activities that disrupt public order, impair the health of citizens or interfere with the educational system of the state.
 Religious bodies and religious affairs are not subject to any foreign domination.